‘Helping the Helpers’

 Support Services, ie psychologists/therapy dogs, will be available on site.

 For First Responders, allied Frontline Professionals and their spouses.
-Program is recommended for family members over 18.
+Program is recommended for family members over 18 and is subject to change.

 Guest Speakers at the 7th Annual Helping the Helpers Awareness and Education Day